 Life had been too good!

-Without these devastatingly hard times, I wouldn’t be able to experience Him as God Almighty, or God my banner, or Jehovah Jireh – God my Provider!
+Without these devastatingly hard times, I couldn’t experience Him as God Almighty, God my banner, or Jehovah Jireh – God my Provider!

 It is good for me too.